 So, Facebook want a new brand name.
-As a London based brand naming agency, who also names new companies we can say it’s not easy.
+As a London based luxury brand naming agency, who also names new companies we can say it’s not easy.
 An art even.
 So, for inspiration, let’s read a writer's take on it.

 Jack Kerouac drew up a “List of 30 Beliefs and Techniques for ‘Prose and Life,” which was allegedly tacked on the wall of Allen Ginsberg’s hotel room in North Beach a year before his iconic poem ‘Howl’ was written.
 (Source: Brainpicker Maria Popova.)

 Kerouac’s list is inspiring not just for writers, but also for for brand naming.